Institute Insights: January 2021

 Your gift today will be matched dollar for dollar, up to $500,000.Give Today

 Bread for the World Institute provides nonpartisan policy research and analysis on hunger and strategies to end it.
 The Institute has been educating opinion leaders, policymakers, and the public about hunger in the United States and abroad since 1975.
 Bread for the World Institute is a separately-incorporated 501(c)(3) organization.
 Gifts to the Institute are tax-deductible.

-Bread for the World Institute provides policy analysis on hunger and strategies to end it.
+Every tax deductible gift you give to the Bread for the World Institute supports nonpartisan research, education, and policy analysis on hunger and strategies to end hunger.